Psychedelic/plug-docs/docs/getting-started/plug-button.md

 ## Using the package 🎁

-Make sure you have followed the simple instructions for configuring your [NPM CLI](#npm-configuration), as our packages are hosted outside NPM's registry.
+Make sure you have followed the instructions for configuring your [NPM CLI](#npm-configuration), as our packages are hosted outside NPM's registry.

 In the project root, create a `.npmrc` file and put the following content: